AviatrixSystems/Docs/HowTos/UserSSL_VPN_Centrify_SAML.rst

 	Now go to your Aviatrix Controller.
 Create a new SAML endpoint from OpenVPN as paste the URL into the Metadata URL field.
-Give an endpoint name and click “OK”
+Give an endpoint name and click **OK**.

 	|image2|

 #.
-This creates a SAML endpoint at the Aviatrix controller
+This creates a SAML endpoint at the Aviatrix Controller.

 	|image3|
-	Here you can retrieve the SP metadata by clicking on the SP metadata
+	Here you can retrieve the SP metadata by clicking on the SP metadata.

 	|image4|

-	Copy the above metadata as text
+	Copy the above metadata as text.

 #.
 Go back to the Centrify app and paste the information into the Metadata XML section.
-Click on “Save” and go to the next section
+Click **Save** and go to the next section.

 	|image5|